 What is a warm roof or a cold roof?

 You create a warm roof, or a cold roof, simply by applying the layers of the roof in a different order.
 Namely the insulation layers.
 In a cold roof, the insulation is applied between the rafters, but in a warm roof, the insulation is applied on top of the existing roof surface.
 So what kind of difference does this make?
-And should you create a warm roof or a cold roof?
+Should you create a warm roof or a cold roof?
 Well, let’s take a look at the details.

 What is a cold roof?